choojs/choo/README.md

 ```

 ## Concepts
-`choo` is a complete framework.
-It has an answer to pretty most points
 - __user:__ 🙆
 - __DOM:__ the [Document Object Model][dom] is what is currently displayed in
   your browser